Hht5217/OOAD-Talabia/README.md

 7. Check if board need to have color (no need)
 8. move chess pieces and capture other pieces
 9. determine game logic and pieces movement
+10. for chess piece movement make sure chess piece will detect piece color, do nothing / no movement if same color and capture if different

 also check if project is runnable on other machines **~** means if possible, not prioritised